Zefk/Solarus-ARPG-Game-Development-Book_2/seperated_chapters/done/10_chapter-7.md

 `.test` is the dialog

-double click on `test`, go to dialog properties and down to the first rectangle box where it says text (At the right)
+Double click on `test`, go to dialog properties and down to the first rectangle box where it says text (At the right)

 Type any text you want in that box.
 For example, "This is a test dialog."